aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 </Project>
 ```

+> To see all available `dotnet new` command project type templates, run `dotnet new -l`.

-Open the project in VSCode
+Open the project in VSCode:

 ```bash
 code .
 ```

+> I have configured the my VSCode executable to launch from the command line

 The first time we open a .NET project in VSCode, it will automatically start downloading and installing the editor extension packages it needs for IntelliSense, building and debugging .NET applications.
-You can find the code for OmniSharp at https://github.com/OmniSharp/omnisharp-vscode

 ```bash
 Installing C# dependencies...